zalando/postgres-operator/docs/reference/cluster_manifest.md

   the url to S3 bucket containing the WAL archive of the remote primary.
   Required when the `standby` section is present.

-## EBS volume resizing
+## Volume properties

 Those parameters are grouped under the `volume` top-level key and define the properties of the persistent storage that stores Postgres data.

 * **size**
-  the size of the target EBS volume.
+  the size of the target volume.
 Usual Kubernetes size modifiers, i.e. `Gi` or `Mi`, apply.
 Required.

 * **storageClass**